- Pension basics

 Your benefits will be increased from the date you leave until the date you retire, in accordance with the provisions of the Scheme rules and statutory revaluation requirements.
 See Retirement benefits for more information on how this is calculated.

-If the Trustee agrees, you can take your benefits from age 55.
+If the Trustee agrees, you can take your benefits from age 55 (age 57 from 6 April 2028).
 However, your pension would be reduced to allow for the fact that it will be paid for a longer period than if you'd retired at your normal retirement age (NRA).

 In the case of ill health, early payment will be considered at any age subject to satisfactory medical evidence.